ah-naf/SimpleOJ/README.md

 ## Demo : https://youtu.be/Xfc7_3AgQOw

 SimpleOJ is a simple online-judge by which user can add programming problems and solve them.
-(Not Finished Yet).
 **Only supports C, C++, Python language.**